 The HHS agencies, ASPE, the Office of the Inspector General (OIG), and OPHS develop evaluation plans annually in concert with HHSs program planning, legislative development, and budgeting cycles.
 Plan development is coordinated by ASPE.
 Each agency or office plan generally states the evaluation priorities, or projects under consideration for implementation.
 Typically, HHS evaluation priorities include: congressionally-mandated program evaluations, evaluations of Secretarial program or policy initiatives, assessments of new programs and ones that are candidates for reauthorization, and evaluations that support program performance management and accountability.

-Secondly, Congress requests that HHS coordinate all of its research, demonstration, and evaluation programs to ensure that the results of these projects address HHS program goals and objectives.
-ASPE and the Assistant Secretary for Management and Budget work together with HHS agencies to provide the Congress with a special annual research, demonstration, and evaluation budget plan that coincides with the preparation of the Presidents fiscal year budget.
+Secondly, Congress requests that HHS coordinate all of its research, demonstration, and evaluation (RD&E) programs to ensure that the results of these projects address HHS program goals and objectives.
+ASPE and the Assistant Secretary for Budget, Technology and Finance work together with HHS agencies to provide the Congress with a special annual research, demonstration, and evaluation budget plan that coincides with the preparation of the Presidents fiscal year budget.
 The plan outlines HHS agency research, demonstration, and evaluation priorities as related to the Departments strategic goals and objectives.
+ASPE plans to use the RD&E reporting mechanism as a research planning format.

-The design and management of evaluation projects at HHS is principally decentralizedthe HHS agencies, OIG, and ASPE all are responsible for executing annual evaluation plans, developing evaluation contracts, and disseminating and applying evaluation results.
-Even within agencies while there is some oversight responsibility and execution capability in the Office of the Director or Administratorthe various subunits (centers, institutes, and bureaus) conduct much of the day-to- day evaluation activity.
+HHS agencies, OIG, and ASPE all are responsible for executing annual evaluation plans, developing evaluation contracts, and disseminating and applying evaluation results.
+All agencies and their subunits are encouraged to coordinate with each other on research/evaluation project planning and release of final reports that are likely to relate to work of other HHS agencies.
+Within agencies - while there is some oversight responsibility and execution capability in the Office of the Director or Administrator - the various subunits (centers, institutes, and bureaus) conduct much of the day-to-day evaluation activity.

 Quality Assurance and Improvement